Mongoid 7.5

 This usage will no longer be supported in Mongoid 8, which will not accept

-arguments to map
+arguments to map.

-cache deprecated#
+Mongoid::Criteria cache deprecated#

 The ability to cache individual criteria objects has been deprecated in Mongoid 7.5 and will be dropped in Mongoid 8.